denyFh/denyFh/README.md

 🤵‍♂️ **About me**

-<p>A college student in computer science major at University of Jember.
-Third year in Uni 🏳️.
+<p>A Fresh Graduate student in computer science major at University of Jember.
 Love to spoil my eyes ✨, so I usually look around both graphic designs or maybe a film and sometimes I create some poster or banner design for my friend in need 🌄, besides that I am passionate about web designing and developing 🔥.
 I'm still green on this field, but I hope my passion can lead me to have better understanding as a frontend learner 📝.</p>
 <br>

 ✈️ **Connect with me**